 Homemade Oat Milk

-Soak oats in purified water for at least 30 minutes, but up to 12 hours.
-Long soaking softens the oats and helps remove the phytic acid that inhibits proper digestion.
+- Cover oats with 2 inches of purified water and soak for at least 30 minutes, or up to 12 hours.
+(Longer soaking helps remove the phytic acid that inhibits proper digestion, but it does make the oats harder to rinse and a bit slimey.)

-After soaking, drain and rinse the oats well.
-You want to wash the oats thoroughly so that your oat milk is not gooey like oatmeal.
-Discard the rinse water.
+- After soaking, drain and rinse the oats well.
+You want to rinse the oats thoroughly so that your oat milk is not gooey like oatmeal.
+Discard or compost the rinse water.

-Put soaked, rinsed, drained oats into blender, add 3 cups of purified water, sea salt, and spices or sweetener, if using.
-Blend for 1-2 minutes.
+- Put soaked, rinsed, drained oats into a blender, add 3 cups of purified water, sea salt, and spices or sweetener, if using.
+Blend for about 10 seconds, unless you are using dates as a sweetener.
+If using dates, blend for 30 seconds to 1 minute, until dates are fully incorporated.

-Strain in a cheesecloth or nut milk bag to remove pulp.
-Use excess pulp as fiber for smoothies or to make oatmeal treats.
+- Strain out pulp in a cheesecloth or nut milk bag.
+Add more purified water to the strained oat milk, as needed.
+Use excess pulp as fiber for smoothies or to make muffins, cookies, pancakes or other treats.